fiyero/RCIC_kaggle/README.md

 combine them all and with heavier augmentation which will take me a lot of time to train and to learn.
 - Have to compromise with the resources and reality

+## Day 18 25th Sep 2019
+- v10.7 figured out how to utlize a bit of the control_csv
+- decided to stick to size=256
+- the completition will end soon, looking forward to see the solution by top performers

 ## TBC
 - how to use train_control csv?
 - CosFace loss function?